Peanut Butter Balsamic Caramel Sauce

 For me, caramel is usually way too sickly sweet.
 But the addition of the peanut butter and balsamic vinegar bring a salty umami or savory-ness plus a brightness and acidity that completely elevate this.
 And I am on board!!

 GOOD balsamic vinegar is key here, because you want something that is really bringing flavor to the party.
-I used this Brightland balsamic from California that’s double fermented with zinfandel grapes and ripe Triple Crown blackberries.
+I used a Brightland balsamic from California that’s double fermented with zinfandel grapes and ripe Triple Crown blackberries.
 It is SO GOOD!!!
 I love their products and highly recommend!

 In a medium saucepan, combine the sugar and water, stirring to ensure all the sugar is covered with water.